CastoloLee/castoulolee.github.io/MD-Files/HW-tech/Quantum Computing/QuantumComputing.md

 ## Mathematics behind it

-Sure, here is the same text with the corresponding math in KaTeX:

 One of the key mathematical concepts used in quantum computing is linear algebra.
 In particular, quantum states are represented using complex vectors in a Hilbert space.
 The state of a qubit, for example, can be represented as a superposition of its two possible states using a two-dimensional vector:

 $$|\psi\rangle = \alpha|0\rangle + \beta|1\rangle$$